arj03/ssb-browser-demo/README.md

 threads from the server.

 The UI is written in vue.js and can display posts and self assigned profile about messages.
-Leaving out likes was done on purpose as an experiment.
-I don't plan on adding them.

 Things that work:
  - partial replication
- - viewing posts and threads, including forks and backlinks
+ - viewing posts and threads, including forks, backlinks and reactions
  - posting and replying to messages including posting blobs
  - automatic exif stripping (such as GPS coordinates) on images for better privacy
  - automatic image resizing of large images